clinchergt/ml-notes/notasDLOpt.md

 In NN you do this for every layer

-and you add it to the dW's, the regularization expression
+and you add it to the `dW`'s, the regularization expression

 also called weight decay.